fuwu99/yugen/README.md

 * How does the active discount work?
   - Referral code: if you have someone use your referral code to purchase, you get a discount on 3 different levels: 1 refer, 3 refers and 5 refers.
   - Stack: for example if you certify for two 5% discounts, you get a total of 5% + 5% = 10% discount of your purchases.
+* It's too expensive?
+  - It's true that some of the bots on the internet are either free/cheap, but they're mostly low-effort bots which can not provide you with the features that Yugen have.
+  - A lot of 'premium' features on this bot are already included, and updates are free forever and requires no extra fees.
+  - If you're just want to bot Pokemeow for fun, I don't recommend buying our bot.

 ## Changelogs
 ![banner-clgs](https://github.com/fuwu99/yugen/blob/main/assets/banner/changelogs.png)